-Syrian army poised to enter Aleppo's last rebel enclave
+Syrian army closes in on last Aleppo rebels

 The United Nations said Syria had authorized the world body to send 20 more staff to east Aleppo who would monitor the evacuation.

-A U.N. official said 750 people had been evacuated from the two besieged government villages of Foua and Kefraya, which government forces had insisted must be included in the deal to bring people out of Aleppo.
+A U.N. official said 750 people had been evacuated from the two besieged Shi'ite villages of Foua and Kefraya, which government forces had insisted must be included in the deal to bring people out of Aleppo.

-The evacuations are part of a ceasefire arrangement that ends four years of fighting in Aleppo, once Syria's most populous city.
+The evacuations are part of a ceasefire arrangement that ends fighting in Aleppo, once Syria's most populous city.

 Conditions for those being evacuated are grim, with evacuees waiting for convoys of buses in freezing winter temperatures.
-An aid worker said that some evacuees had reported children had died during the long, cold wait.
+An aid worker said that some evacuees had reported that children had died during the long, cold wait.

 PATRIOTIC MUSIC